Chapter 1 – First of Summer

 "Given your inexperience, I know more about it than you do."

 "And who are you to talk to me about love?
 You change girls like clothes and treat sex like a requisite meal."
 I snorted.
-"Don't patronize me, Mendoza."
+"Don't patronize me."

 He eyed me with an unreadable expression on his face.
-"You want to know the real reason why I've never had a serious relationship?"
+"Want to know the real reason why I've never been serious with anyone?"